 Between 1805 and 1812, faced with the threat of invasion by Napoleon, the British government built a chain of ‘Martello towers’ – small defensive forts – around the south and east coasts of England.
 Dymchurch Martello Tower on the Kent coast is one of these ingeniously designed artillery towers, where the garrison lived on the first floor above the ammunition and storerooms.
 It has been restored to its original design and re-equipped with its cannon.

-The tower is open every weekend afternoon from 2-4pm, Easter - October, in partnership with the Friends of Martello24.
-Visit their page to find out more about the towers' history, and consider becoming a volunteer.
+The tower is open every weekend afternoon and bank holiday from 2-4pm, Easter - October, in partnership with the Friends of Martello24.
+Visit their page to find out more about the history of the tower, and consider becoming a volunteer.

 Before You Go